^

 Special instructions

-Applied before and after surgery, more often by 0.3 ml injection p / k.
+It is used before and after surgery, most often 0.3 ml by subcutaneous injection.

 Bleeding, subcutaneous hematomas, hemorrhages.